BBK-PiJ-2014-66/cw2/README.md

   (verbose) test output is recorded in the git commit message.
 - [FractionCalculator.java](FractionCalculator.java) provides the exercise requirements of an interactive calculator and **evaluate** method.
-Note that as well as the basic interactive calculator, an alternative more advanced calculator can be run, see [README_interactive.html](README_interactive.html) for details.
+Note that as well as the basic interactive calculator, an alternative more advanced calculator can be run, see [README_interactive.asciidoc](README_interactive.asciidoc) for details.
   - [FractionCalculatorTest.java](FractionCalculatorTest.java) program to test all the classes used by [FractionCalculator.java](FractionCalculator.java).
   - [FracCalcOliver.java](FracCalcOliver.java) (because I mis-read the instruction sheet) this